Benet Casablancas: Biography

 Casablancas started to study music in Barcelona's Conservatory of Music and privately with Josep Soler Sardà and then moved to Vienna, where he attended lessons in the Vienna Academy of Music with Friedrich Cerha and Karl Heinz Füssl.
 He also graduated in philosophy in Universidad Autònoma de Barcelona (1982) and has a PhD in musicology by the same university.
 He has always combined composition with teaching and research.

+Career

-In 2000, he published the book “El humor en la música” and in 2002, he was appointed Academic Director of the Conservatori Superior de Música del Liceu of Barcelona.
+In 2000, Casablancas published the book “El humor en la música” and in 2002, he was appointed Academic Director of the Conservatori Superior de Música del Liceu of Barcelona.

-Since the 1990s, Casablancas’ music enjoys an increasing international diffusion.
-His “New Epigrams” (1997), which have been performed all around the world (USA, Russia, Germany, Switzerland, Austria, France, Venezuela, Croatia, Lituania, Japan, etc.), represented Spain at the ISMC World Music Days Vilnius (2008).
+His “New Epigrams” (1997) represented Spain at the ISMC World Music Days Vilnius in 2008.
 Also in 2008, the “Seven Scenes of Hamlet” had its UK premiere in a performance by the BBC Symphony Orchestra, and in 2009, his work “Alter Klang.
-Impromptu for Orchestra” was first played in the Netherlands and Belgium by the NJO of the Netherlands, in Sweden by the Malmö Symfoni Orkester and performed again in Belgium by the Orchestre National de Belgique.
+Impromptu for Orchestra” was played by the National Youth Orchestra of the Netherlands, the Malmö Symphony Orchestra, and the Belgian National Orchestra.
 In the chamber field, the Arditti Quartet gave the premiere of Casablancas' "String Quartet n.3".
-In December 2009, he was invited to visit Japan (Tokyo, Nagoya, Osaka), where he gave lectures and master-classes and attended several concerts which included the JP Prémière of his set of "Haiku".
+In December 2009, his set of "Haiku" premiered in Japan.